Gordon Quan: Early life

-Gordon Quan founded his immigration firm, Quan, Burdette & Perez PC, in early 1980.
+Career

+Gordon Quan taught at E.O.
+Smith Junior High in Houston's Fifth Ward for 3 years before receiving his Masters in Guidance and Counseling from the University of Houston in 1973.
+He would then take night classes at the South Texas College of Law while teaching to receive his Juris Doctor in 1977.
+Quan founded his immigration firm, Quan, Burdette & Perez PC, in early 1980.
+In 1999, Quan became the second Asian-American after Martha Wong to serve as a member on the Houston City Council.
 Quan began serving as City of Houston Mayor Pro-Tem in 2002.
-Quan once served as a Houston City Council member.
 He served in the at-large Position 2.
 Quan's final term was scheduled to end after the November 8, 2005 city council election; as he was term-limited, he was unable to run again.
 As a council member, Quan urged Asian Americans to become more involved in politics.
 Quan had been elected president of the board of directors of the Asian Pacific American Municipal Officials organization.
+Quan has also served on the National Commissions on Fair Housing and Equal Opportunity.
 After Hurricane Katrina occurred in 2005, Quan's office organized relief for Asian American businesses, community groups, professional associations, and churches.
+In 2010, Quan was investigated by the Texas Ethics Commission for failing to report campaign expenses.
+He was then fined $300 in 2012 for the incomplete records.

 In 2005, Quan's firm was one of the largest immigration law firms in the U.S. In 2007, Quan's firm and Tindall & Foster PC merged, becoming Foster Quan LLP.
 In 2014, FosterQuan split, becoming Quan Law Group.

-As of 2009, Quan lives in an area near Memorial Park.
 As of 2010 he lives in the Memorial area.